germanattanasio/traceability-assistant-eclipse-plugins/README.md

 e.g: `/Users/foo/svdlibc` that way the runtime can find the svd command.

-In eclipse you may need to add the path variable in  your run configuration and include the path to `svd`as showed above.
-Follow the instructions in this [blog](http://architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.UtSw2vbVVyo)
+Sometimes even if `svd` is installed, eclipse doesn't find it.
+That's because eclipse is not using the same PATH as your terminal.
+While running in eclipse you can manually add `svd` to your PATH variable in the run configuration.

 ## Using TRAS